Follow our reporting and get involved. Sign up for our newsletter.

 Anita Li is the Media Innovation Editor at Discourse Media and founder of The Other Wave, a website dedicated to covering media from a multicultural perspective.
 Prior to that, she served as senior editor of Fusion's flagship Justice vertical and as news director at Complex.
 Anita has also held reporting and editing positions at media outlets across North America, including Mashable, The Toronto Star, The Globe and Mail, CBC and CTV.
 In 2015, she gave a TEDx talk on the importance of diversity in newsrooms.
 Anita frequently provides commentary on journalistic innovation and the future of media.

 Brielle Morgan is a writer and producer with a passion for process, an ear for elders and an interest in building platforms for story-sharing among underrepresented communities.
 She is a co-founder of Storywise, an audio story-gathering initiative.
 Brielle has reported for Nunatsiaq News in Canada’s far north, CBC’s As It Happens and B.C.’s Knowledge Network.
 She has collaborated with citizen journalists in East Africa and studied journalistic ethics as a FASPE fellow.
 Brielle has a Master of Journalism degree from Carleton University.

-Working on Canada’s premier current affairs programs Francesca has contributed to in-depth reports delivered across broadcast, digital and social media platforms.
+Francesca Fionda is a data journalist at Discourse Media.
+She has contributed to in-depth reports delivered across broadcast, digital and social media platforms on Canada’s premier current affair programs.
 She’s worked on a range of investigative stories covering topics like industry influence, the justice system and human rights.

 Her work has earned nominations and awards from the Canadian Screen Awards, Beyond Borders ECPAT Canada Media Awards, Radio Television and Digital News Association and the New York Festivals Worlds.